JoBCB/skin_layers/README.md

 > Let ’s imagine the skin of – choreographic  – movement, even without organs and neverthel- ess sensual: as a trace of the body, as a trembling  dividing line between inside and outside – of space  and  body  and  writing  –  and  as  its  interpenetrati- on,  as  a  vibrating  membrane,  as  a  hymen  between   guration  and  de guration  in  the  nowhere  of  the  very  rst step: penetrable for various surfaces, dis- ciplines, arts and media.
 Imagine how the skin of  movement is folded, unfolded and stroked by gaze  and  breath.
 [Scores nº0](http://www.annaliska.com/SCORES/SCORES_No_0.pdf)

-> "Choreography is the term that presides over a class of ideas: an idea is perhaps in this case a thought or suggestion as to a possible course of action. " at [Choreographic Objects by William Forsythe](http://www.williamforsythe.com/essay.html); more quotes from the same author:

-> "Choreographies model uncertain outcomes";

-> "Choreographies traject ideas into the action of perception";

-> "Choreographies may also refuse to act";

-> "Choreographies suspend certainty";

-> "Choreographies valorize failure";

-> "Choreography beyond physical bodies – in between regulation and permeability."
-[Sandra Noeth, DRAMATURGY – MOBILE OF IDEAS](http://www.annaliska.com/SCORES/SCORES_No_0.pdf)

 _Further references_